trytouca/trytouca/examples/cpp/03_cpp_core_api/README.md

   }
 ```

-The Touca test framework expects test cases to be specified via the Touca server
+The test framework expects test cases to be specified via the Touca server UI or
-UI or via command line arguments.
-With the Client API, you can obtain the list
+via command line arguments.
+With the Client API, you can obtain the list of test
-of test cases from any source and pass them, one by one, to your code under test
+cases from any source and pass them, one by one, to your code under test using a
-using a simple for loop.
+simple for loop.

 You can still use the function `get_testcases` to obtain the list of test cases
 from the Touca server, as our high-level API does.
 This function should be